bdlm/log/README.md

 ## Rotation

 Log rotation is not provided with `bdlm/log`.
 Log rotation should be done by an external program (like `logrotate(8)`) that can compress and delete old log entries.
-It should not be a feature of the application-level logger.

 ## Testing